ChandradithyaJ/Learning-Neologisms-for-Effective-Task-Composition/README.md

 ```

 ## Get a HuggingFace access token
-Create a `.env` and paste your HuggingFace token in it as below
+Create a `.env` and paste your HuggingFace token and the checkpoint directory location
 ```
 HF_ACCESS_TOKEN=<token>
+CHECKPOINT_DIR="./checkpoints/qwen2vl_flux"
 ```

 ## Test